wobbybobby-dev/Real-Time-Audio-Suppression-Software/README.md

 * **Focus on speech** in noisy environments
 * **Suppress speech** to isolate ambient background sounds

 Designed for applications such as noise sensitivity assistance, focus enhancement, and intelligent audio filtering.
+Targeted towards users with noise sensitivity, and even for people trying to focus.

 ---